zulip/zulip/docs/production/multiple-organizations.md

 ### Social authentication

+If you're using one of the following authentication methods:
+* Github
+* Google
+* SAML
+* AzureAD
-If you're using GitHub authentication (or any other authentication backend that we implement using python-social-auth), you will likely want to set the `SOCIAL_AUTH_SUBDOMAIN` setting to something (`'auth'` is a good choice) and update the GitHub authentication callback URL to be that subdomain.
+* (Or any other authentication backend that we implement using python-social-auth)

+You will likely want to set the `SOCIAL_AUTH_SUBDOMAIN` setting to something (`'auth'` is a good choice) and update the authentication provider's callback URL to be that subdomain.
 Otherwise, your users will experience confusing behavior where attempting to login using a social authentication backend will appear to log them out of the other organizations on your